Tennis-Zverev digs deep to outlast fellow German Altmaier | Sports-Games

 Tennis-Zverev digs deep to outlast fellow German Altmaier

-The 24-year-old Zverev, who won the men's singles gold in Tokyo last year, defeated the 87th-ranked Altmaier 7-6(3) 6-1 7-6(1) under the lights at the Rod Laver Arena to set up a second round meeting against Australian John Millman.
+The 24-year-old Zverev defeated the 87th-ranked Altmaier 7-6(3) 6-1 7-6(1) under the lights at the Rod Laver Arena to set up a second round meeting against Australian John Millman.
 "Not much went to plan today to be honest except that I won," Zverev said in his on-court interview.

 Alexander Zverev took time to warm up and had to dig deep against fellow German Daniel Altmaier in his first match of the Australian Open on Monday as the world number three kick-started his bid to add a maiden Grand Slam title to his Olympic gold.
-The 24-year-old Zverev, who won the men's singles gold in Tokyo last year, defeated the 87th-ranked Altmaier 7-6(3) 6-1 7-6(1) under the lights at the Rod Laver Arena to set up a second-round meeting against Australian John Millman.
+The 24-year-old Zverev defeated the 87th-ranked Altmaier 7-6(3) 6-1 7-6(1) under the lights at the Rod Laver Arena to set up a second round meeting against Australian John Millman.

 "Not much went to plan today to be honest except that I won," Zverev said in his on-court interview.
 "But that is how it is sometimes.
 It is the first round of a very long tournament and you are not always going to play your best tennis.
 "It was a good match for me to get into the tournament and hopefully the next round will be better."